oraclebase/dockerfiles/swarm/ol7_19_ords/README.md

 # Docker Swarm Stack Definition for Oracle 19c and ORDS

-A simple example of a Docker Swarm stack definiton, baseed on the 18c Database and Oracle REST Data Services (ORDS) image builds defined in this repository.
+A simple example of a Docker Swarm stack definition, based on the 19c Database and Oracle REST Data Services (ORDS) image builds defined in this repository.

 The following article provides a description of this stack definition.